 What Type of Tomatoes are Suitable for Balconies

-Good news is that all the tomato varieties are suitable for container gardening but the bad news is that you can’t grow tomato varieties that spread and grow too tall (indeterminate ones) on your balcony (don’t blame us, if we believe balconies are small).
-Best idea is to choose determinate varieties of tomatoes that are locally available and grown successfully.
+Good news is that all the tomato varieties are suitable for container gardening, but there are limitations like you can’t grow tomato varieties that spread and become too tall (indeterminate ones) on your balcony (don’t blame us, if we believe balconies are small).
+The best idea is to choose determinate varieties of tomatoes that are locally available and grown successfully.

 For example, cherry tomatoes, these are extremely easy to grow, low care and produce lots of fruits in a growing season.
-Besides, these are many other varieties available.
-Go to a seed shop or buy online!
+Besides, there are many other varieties available.
+Go to a seed shop, check out in your nearby nursery or buy online!